 Teaching and learning a second language is a complex task which requires, among other things, a sense of humor, motivation, and the belief that one can effect change.
-I’m Pete Swanson, former Professor of Foreign Language Teaching and Learning at Georgia State University (GSU).
-I’m Associate Professor of Spanish and the Academics Division Chief.
-Additionally, I coordinate the curriculum for Spanish 131/132.
+I’m Pete Swanson, and I’m Professor of Spanish and the Division Chief for Spanish and Portuguese at the US Air Force Academy.
+In addition to serving in an administrative position, I coordinate the curricula for Spanish 131/132.

-I began my teaching career as a Spanish teacher in Colorado and Wyoming (1989-2004) prior to completing my doctoral program in Curriculum and Instruction with an emphasis in foreign language education.
+I began my teaching career as a Spanish teacher in Colorado and Wyoming (1989-2004) prior to completing my doctoral program in Curriculum and Instruction with an emphasis in foreign language education in 2006.
+I accepted tenure track employment at a Research 1 university (Georgia State University) as Assistant Professor of Foreign Language Education that same year.
+Together with Dr. Carol Semonsky we built the largest world language teacher education program in the nation.
 In November 2014, I was elected by the membership of the American Council on the Teaching of Foreign Languages (ACTFL), an international organization with 14,000+ members in 39 countries, to serve as President in 2016.
 As President, I worked with the board on several important projects, two of which are (1) developing a national agenda for language teacher recruitment and (2) establishing the ACTFL Strategic Plan.
+Two years later I was promoted to full professor and invited to the United States Air Force Academy as a Distinguished Visiting Professor in 2017-2019.
+In July 2019 I resigned my position at Georgia State University, and a few days later a position opened at the US Air Force Academy.

 On this site, you will find specific information about my work.
 I can be contacted via email (peter.swanson@afacademy.af.edu).